 How to Store and Reheat Brisket

 Brisket is a great make-ahead dish since time allows the flavors to come together even more.
-If you think you’ll use your cooked brisket in a few days, opt for the refrigerator.
+If you think you’ll use your leftovers in a few days, opt for the refrigerator.
 If you think it will be a few weeks until you’re ready to take a fork for your meat, make room in the freezer for it.

-Final Thoughts on Brisket
+Final Thoughts

 With the right cut, enough cooking time, and the ideal cooking method, brisket goes from being the toughest muscle to a satisfying, tasty cut of meat.